Masterminds/glide/README.md

 # Glide: Managing Go Projects With Ease

-**WARNING:** Glide is currently not stable and not complete.
-It's highly experimental.
+**WARNING:** Glide is a toy project right now, and should not really be used for anything at all.

 Glide is a tool for managing Go projects.
 It is intended to do the
 following: